CCallahanIV/PyChart/README.md

  * Hotfix-Branches: <feature or development>-hotfix
    - Hotfix branches may be made off of any feature branch or the development branch to quickly fix small issues.

+#POST PROJECT DEBRIEF:

+## Leftover TODOs:
+  * Implement CSRF protection on form submissions through AJAX calls.

+## Lessons Learned:
+   * Plan and design division of tasks between front end and back end prior to writing routes and handlers.
+     - Django views are great for "static" views.
+     - Design a RESTful API to serve dynamic requests from front end, from the start.

+   * Testing a feature as you write is a good workflow, leads to better-reviewed and better-factored code.

+   * Environmental variables are great not only for security, but for establishing publication and development configuration controls.
+     - These must be well organized across team members.
+     - How to control a master list outside of version control?

+## Questions Moving Forward:
+   * How to architect application between front and back end frameworks (e.g. React and Django)

+   * How to correctly implement security measures from the start.
+     - Are there secure design conventions?
+     - What are best-practices for ensuring security?

+   * How to test front end logic (e.g. using Mocha)?

+   * Using tools and libraries such as Bootstrap are fine for project week and tight time constraints.
+Professionally, what are the questions to ask to determine whether or not something should be 3rd party or in-house?
+     - Compromise feature-set, trimming the fat vs. time, expense